 Please use this form to obtain Leader and parent/guardian signatures for requirements that require pre-camp verification.
-Examples would be camping requirements for Camping Merit Badge (list the trips), meal requirements for Cooking Merit Badge, hikes for Hiking Merit Badge, etc.
+Examples would be camping requirements for Camping Merit Badge (list the trips), hikes for Hiking Merit Badge, etc.

 Name of Badge:

 Scout's Name:

 Troop #:

 Community Name:

 Council Name:

 List which requirements were completed, what was done,-be specific:

 •

+·

 Signature of Scout:

 Signature of Leader:

 Signature of Parent/Guardian:

 Please be aware that the requirements are still reviewed by the camp counselors, and

 some portions may need to be demonstrated again at camp.